HannahHealyQCA/1701QCA-Assessment3/index.md

 ![Image](missingimage.png)

 <!--- PROJECT DESCRIPTION: In a few sentences, describe what the project is and does, who it is for, and a typical use case.
 This should be suitable for a catalog, poster, or other display material about the project. --->
 The is a physical miniature scene that visually depicts a written narrative in a physical space.
-Following the narrative of someone who has just recieved a letter altering her to the death of an unknown relative, she has to go to their apartment.
-This narrative follows them as they expolores this unfamiliar apartment and when some peculiar things began happening.
-As you read the story on the book, as each page turns the scene in front of you begins to come to life!
+Following the story of someone who has just recieved a letter allerting her to the death of an unknown relative, she has to go to their apartment.
+This narrative follows them as they explore this unfamiliar apartment and when some peculiar things began happening.
+As you turn each page and immersive yourself in the story, the scene in front of you begins to come to life!

 <!--- SECONDARY IMAGE: Provide some other image that gives a viewer a different perspective on the project such as more about how it functions, the project in use, or something else.
 This should not just be a different angle of the same object.
 It should show the project in use if the first image didn't show that, or somehow tell us a different story about the project. --->